kentfrazier/Exhibitionist/README.md

 - Tornado is currently run with debug=False, because it's autoreload feature can cause unexpected behaviour when files are modified while working in IPython.
-- Testing stale javascript/html due to the browser catch, gets you everytime.
+- Testing stale javascript/html due to the browser catch, gets you every time.
 Disable caching for development, or do a hard refresh.

 **I'm going to use this, what more should I know?**